Skip to main content

 Alejandro Duarte

-Alejandro Duarte is a Software Engineer, published author, and award winner.
-He currently works for MariaDB plc as a Developer Relations Engineer.
-Starting his coding journey at 13 with BASIC on a rudimentary black screen, Alejandro quickly transitioned to C, C++, and Java during his academic years at the National University of Colombia.
-Relocating first to the UK and then to Finland, Alejandro deepened his involvement in the open-source community.
-He’s a recognized figure in Java circles, credited with articles and videos amassing millions of views, and presentations at international events.
+Alejandro Duarte is a Software Engineer, published author, and Developer Relations Engineer at MariaDB.
+He has been programming computers since the mid-90s.
+Starting with BASIC, Alejandro transitioned to C, C++, and Java during his academic years at the National University of Colombia.
+He relocated first to the UK and then to Finland to foster his involvement in the open-source industry.
+Alejandro is a recognized figure in Java and MariaDB circles.

 To run SQL queries in Java, you need a Connection object.
 See the previous post to learn how to get one.
 With this object, simply build a new PreparedStatement, set the query parameters (NEVER USE STRING CONCATENATION OR THE APP WILL BE VULNERABLE TO SQL INJECTION ATTACKS, sorry for yelling), and run the SQL statement.
 Depending on whether you are modifying data or not, you call different methods to send the statement to the database.